-The 1997 Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale
+The Murder of Gianni Versace Was a Crime a Particular Nightmare Is Made Of: Inside a Most Twisted Tale - E!
+Online

-In January, Ryan Murphy follows up his Emmy-winning take on the O.J.
-Simpsonmurder case with American Crime Story: The Assassination of Gianni Versace.
+Three years after Ryan Murphy's American Crime Story: The Assassination of Gianni Versace debuted, the Versace mansion is once again making headlines.

-He had plenty of horrifying moments in history to choose from, but he ultimately couldn't have picked a more nightmarish crime—made all the more terrifying because it was hopelessly random.
+On July 14, Miami Beach police arrived at The Villa Casa Casuarina Hotel after receiving a call from housekeeping that they had discovered two deceased males, the news coming nearly 24 years to the day that Gianni Versace was murdered there.
+An incident report obtained by E!
+News revealed it was an apparent double suicide, with police noting both men suffered gunshot wounds to the head.

+Two decades earlier, at the same spot, Versace fell victim to one of the world's most nightmarish crime—made all the more terrifying because at the time it felt hopelessly random.
 Of course, the targeting of the Italian fashion designer wasn't random to his deranged killer, 27-year-old Andrew Cunanan, but for such a major celebrity to fall prey to a serial killer was unfathomable at the time.
-Not even Charles Manson, a cult leader who ordered members of his "family" to murder whomever they found at a posh home in L.A.'s Benedict Canyon, resulting in the slaughter of actress Sharon Tate and four others, was officially considered a serial killer.

 Though the list of people who've become posthumously famous because they were the victim of a grotesque crime is long, and will continue to grow, the list of people who were already famous when they were killed is relatively short.
 But those deaths are considered the most "shocking" because, despite how preposterous it sounds... isn't all that wealth and fame supposed to be able to shield a person from being murdered in her house, stabbed to death in a carport, fatally shot in a drive-by, or, like Versace, gunned down outside his fabulous home in Miami Beach, becoming Cunanan's fifth known victim in a three-month span in 1997?